phillipian/upload-automation/README.md

 - Use uploaded post id to add photos
 ### To Add Media
-- We can either use the photo directory name or have photo host their images elsewhere online
 - This command attaches an image for post 1:
   - `wp media import <file or url> --title='Something' --post_id=1`
   - Set the `--featured-image` flag to set the post thumbnail displayed on the homepage _(default to setting the flag on the first image)_